.

 criterion.noun,.plural.criteria.also.criterions

-a standard on which a judgment or decision may
+a standard on which a judgment or decision may be based; a characterizing mark or trait

 synonym.standard

-plural 'criteria' is often used erroneously
+Usage-the plural 'criteria' is often used erroneously as a singular

 criterial.adjective